Filing Your Income Taxes

-- Home equity loan interest: You can also claim the interest on any home equity loans you took out for home improvements.
-This includes a home equity line of credit.
-However, this additional debt will count toward your total interest deduction limit.
-If you and your spouse paid interest on a $700,000 home loan and your loan is $100,000, you can only claim interest on $50,000 of that $100,000.
+You can also claim the interest on a home equity loan you might take out to pay for home improvements.
+This includes home equity lines of credit.
+This additional debt will count toward your total interest deduction limit of $750,000 or $1 million in indebtedness.

-- Discount points: You can reduce the interest you’ll pay over the life of the mortgage by paying “discount points” when you close on the house.
-You’ll get a 1 percent discount on interest for every point you pay.
-Discount points are deductible, but it’s important to separate them from the loan origination points you pay at closing, which are actually lender fees and aren’t deductible.
+You might reduce the interest you’ll pay over the life of your mortgage by buying “discount points” at the time when you close on the house.
+You’ll receive a discount of 1 percent on interest for each point that you guy.
+Discount points are deductible, too, but be sure to separate them from loan origination points you pay at closing.
+Origination points are actually lender fees so they aren’t deductible.

 Other Homeowner Deductions

-Your mortgage payment will usually include the month’s portion of the overall amount you borrowed, called “the principal,” interest and your homeowner’s insurance and property taxes.
+Your mortgage payment will usually include a month’s portion of the overall amount you borrowed, called “the principal,” as well as interest and your homeowner’s insurance and property taxes.